-Science 7: This course is designed for all students and is the second of three courses that meets the Colorado State and Poudre School District Content Standards for Science grades 6 - 8.
-The major topics covered in the 7th grade is: Forms and Transfer of Energy - Waves ~ Light and Sound Energy; Properties of Matter - Atomic and Molecular Structure; Living Systems - Classification, The Cell, and Genetics; Earth Systems - Atmosphere, Weather, and Water.
+Science 7: This course is designed for all students and is the second of three courses that meets the Colorado State Next Generation Science Standards and Poudre School District Content Standards for Science grades 6 - 8.
+The major topics covered in the Middle School Life Science standards include Cells, Genetics, Ecosystems, Biodiversity, Energy Transfer, and Natural Selection.

 Social Studies 7: This course will teach students how to organize and to analyze information about several world cultures.
 The course content emphasizes both physical geography skills and a knowledge of the cultural components of each area studied.
-Specific cultures from the Middle East, Asia, Europe, Africa, and South America will be investigated.
+Specific cultures from the Middle East, Asia, Europe, and Africa will be investigated.